UniMM: A Unified Mixture Model Framework for Multi-Agent Simulation: Experiments

 \subsubsection{Off-Policy Learning Problem}

-When setting $T_{\text{post}} = \tau$ to address the shortcut learning issue, as shown in Table~\ref{table:closed-loop}, a longer prediction horizon ($T_{\text{pred}} > \tau$) is beneficial for the anchor-free model, but not necessarily for the anchor-based model.
-We suspect this is due to the \textit{off-policy problem} arising from the misalignment between the positive matching horizon $T_{z^*}$~(Eq.~\ref{eq:positive_matching_horizon}) and the posterior planning horizon $T_{\text{post}}$~(Eq.~\ref{eq:posterior_component}), as discussed in Section~\ref{Off-Policy Learning Problem}.
-Therefore, based on the trained model with $T_{\text{pred}} > T_{\text{post}} = \tau$, we \textbf{train an additional scorer to select $z^*$ over $T_{z^*} = \tau$}, while keeping the previously trained parts frozen.
+When setting $T_{\text{cl}} = \tau$ to address the shortcut learning issue, as shown in Table~\ref{table:closed-loop}, a longer prediction horizon ($T_{\text{pred}} > \tau$) is beneficial for the anchor-free model, but not necessarily for the anchor-based model.
+We suspect this is due to the \textit{off-policy problem} arising from the misalignment between the positive matching horizon $T_{z^*}$~(Eq.~\ref{eq:positive_matching_horizon}) and the closed-loop matching window $T_{\text{cl}}$~(Eq.~\ref{eq:posterior_component}), as discussed in Section~\ref{Off-Policy Learning Problem}.
+Therefore, based on the trained model with $T_{\text{pred}} > T_{\text{cl}} = \tau$, we \textbf{train an additional scorer to select $\boldsymbol{z^*}$ over $\boldsymbol{T_{z^*} = \tau}$}, while keeping the previously trained parts frozen.
 Table~\ref{table:closed-loop} shows that using the additional scorer$@\tau$ instead of the original scorer$@T_{\text{pred}}$ improves the simulation realism of the anchor-based model, while the anchor-free model remains largely unchanged.
-The above results imply: \begin{itemize}[leftmargin=1em] \item Preliminary validation of the above speculation that the off-policy learning problem~(Section~\ref{Off-Policy Learning Problem}) could hinder closed-loop samples from benefiting models. \item For anchor-free models, the off-policy problem appears less severe, probably because they rely more on flexible predictions for each component rather than component selection. \end{itemize}
+The above results imply two key observations: (1)~\textit{These results provide preliminary validation of the above speculation that the off-policy learning problem~(Section~\ref{Off-Policy Learning Problem}) could hinder closed-loop samples from benefiting models}; (2)~\textit{For anchor-free models, the off-policy problem appears less severe, probably because they rely more on flexible predictions for each component rather than component selection}.